szktkfm/mdtt/README.md

 <img src="assets/05.gif" width=300>

-If multiple tables are present, you'll be greeted with a view to select which table you want to edit.
+When multiple tables are present, you will be prompted to select the table you wish to edit.

 <img src="assets/06.gif" width=500>